Skip to content

 • parser.py — AST parsing

-• manifest.py – manifest file I/O
+• manifest.py — manifest I/O

-• auto_register.py – registry loader
+• auto_register.py — loads tasks into the registry

 Task Registry